jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 - `gpio_set_dir_out_masked (uint32_t mask)` to set whichever GPIOs corresponding to set bits as outputs\.
 - `gpio_set_dir_in_masked (uint32_t mask)` to set whichever GPIOs corresponding to set bits as inputs\.

 PIOs are very versatile, because 'in', 'out', 'set' and 'side\-set' pins can mapped to different areas with different numbers of addressable pins associated with them\.
-TODO
+The PIO state machine address/wrap space can also be configured\- in PicoDVI, the address space is set to only 1 bit \(2 instructions\) so that single\-ended TMDS data can be translated into a differential output using the program counter as a LUT address for a side\-set that creates the output\!

 ---